uwase-vanessa/Django_Center_Management_System/README.md

-# Django-School-Management-System
+# Django-Center-Management-System

-This app is meant to be used by school manager to manage their school records: student data staff results and finances.
+This app is meant to be used by center manager to manage their center records: members data staff results and finances.

-It currently doesn't allow students/staff to login.
+It currently doesn't allow center/staff to login.
 Solely, it's expected to be used on a single machine or online for managers only.